Free Tool

 How to add schema markup to your website

-2. Fill in the required fields
+2. Fill in all required fields (marked with red *)

-3. Copy the generated JSON-LD code
+3. Copy the generated <script> tag

-4. Paste it inside a <script type="application/ld+json"> tag in your page's <head>
+4. Paste it inside your page's <head> or just before </body>

 Frequently Asked Questions